 For my visual storytellers, check out these pages in my art section:

-But for all my literate fellas out there, here's a snippet from the opening chapter of one of my stories.
+But for all my literate fellas out there, here's a snippet from the first chapter of one of my stories.

-He nodded to himself slightly, then cricked his neck and groaned—his body and pride were one thing, but at least his mask was still intact.
-And despite seeing doubles, he was fairly certain he was alone.
+He nodded to himself slightly and heard something pop.
+His body and pride were one thing, but at least his mask was still intact.
+And despite seeing double, he was fairly certain he was alone.
+It wasn't all bad.

-An 18-foot-tall gate guardian, fed up with Hun’s 'insults,’ snatched him by the face and raised him high into the air.
-He looked like a child’s plaything, swinging back and forth in the iron grip.
+An 18-foot-tall gate guardian, fed up with the 'insults,’ snatched Hun by the face and raised him high into the air.
+Hun looked like a child’s plaything, swinging back and forth in the iron grip.
 But the door gods weren’t children—nor the types to play.
-Nian dodged just in time, and his friend rag-dolled into a pillar, landing beside him with a sickening thud.
+Nian dodged just in time, and his friend rag-dolled into a pillar, landing beside him with an echoing thud.

 The Goddess of Spring snorted.
 A pair of beard-stroking deities howled.
 And even the God of Toilets and his friends jeered, happy to be on the opposite end of a joke for once.
-Nian flushed with embarrassment while Hun kicked the air and cackled, not bothering to turn himself upright, not caring that he was the punchline.
 Hun had shape-shifted into a plump god just before approaching the gates, but the force of the collision now shed his disguise.
-His laughter pitched higher, and he deflated into a bag of bones, then blew raspberries at the gods until he was the only one left laughing.
+Color drained from his face as he returned to a heap of skin and bones, deflating with each time he cackled with the crowd.

-Nian gave up on covering Hun’s mouth and sighed in resignation.
-Surviving as a punching bag was an art—and a delicate one at that.
-The right look, the right posture, the strategically timed whimper.
-One certainly never laughed back.
-That much was for sure.
+Nian sighed in resignation and gave up on covering Hun’s mouth.
+Surviving as a punching bag was an art, and a delicate one at that.
+The right look, the right posture, the strategically timed whimper—one certainly never laughed back.
+Something in the air changed.

 That could’ve gone a bit worse.
 His vision went blurry.